Iggy Azalea Stuns Fans In Low-Cut Checkered Crop Top For Sizzling Hot New Photos

 Iggy Azalea took to Instagram to treat fans to a couple of new eye-catching photos of herself looking smoking hot.
 The Australian rapper uses the social media platform regularly and didn’t disappoint with her most recent outfit post.

 The “Change Your Life” hitmaker — who recently revealed the name of her son — stunned in a low-cut black-and-white checkered crop top that featured thin straps.
 The garment displayed her decolletage as well as her toned midriff.
-Azalea paired the ensemble with high-waisted matching bottoms and rocked acrylic nails with a coat of gray polish.
+Azalea paired the ensemble with high-waisted matching bottoms and rocked acrylic nails with a coat of pink polish.
 She opted for no visible jewelry but accessorized with stylish white-framed sunglasses while showing off the numerous tattoos on her right arm and fingers.
 According to Steal Her Style, she has a total of 16 tattoos inked all over her body.

 Azalea styled her wavy blond hair up but left the front to frame out her face.